YashaswiniIppili/AI_Avengers-G2_PS3/README.md

 To use the URL Scraper and Summarizer:

 1. Enter the URLs of the web pages you want to scrape in the input field.
 (Gradio interface)
-2. Click the "Scrape" button to initiate the scraping process.
+2. Click the "Submit" button to initiate the scraping process.
 3. Once the scraping is complete, the summaries for each product mentioned in the entered URLs will be displayed.

 ## Examples